scoconno/scoconno.github.io/ancient/assignments/essay2.md

 title: Essay 2
 ---

+## Essay 2: Phaedo and Republic

 Below are several options for your second paper. **Pick one**.
-Each option includes some extra instruction for that prompt.
 Here are some general guidelines:

 1. Write 1250-1500 words.
 This does not include the bibliography.
 2. Use only the dialogs, my notes, and the resources listed under 'Ancient Philosophy Resources'.